-Figure 1.9 displays the impulse response functions on the left and the shares of the FEV on the right for TFP to an unanticipated productivity shock.
+Figure 1.9 displays the impulse response functions on the left and the shares of the

+17The numbers used in the naming of settings indicate the number of variables included in the model setting.
+BP stands for the variable settings in Beaudry and Portier (2006).
+BS stands for the variable settings in Barsky and Sims (2011).
+BNW stands for the variable settings in Beaudry et al. (2011).
+KS stands for the variable settings in Kurmann and Sims (2017).
+9 variables includes all variables TFPccYCHIInfliSP.
+FEV on the right for TFP to an unanticipated productivity shock.
 The impulse response function of TFP to an unanticipated productivity shock is similar for most models.
 There is one setting with an obviously different response and that is 2BP.
 This model only includes minimal information, namely TFP and stock prices.
-There are other models such as 4BS and 4KS, whose responses do not move adequately and are off in the medium-or long-run.
+There are other models such as 4BS and 4KS, whose responses do not move adequately and are off in the mediumor long-run.
 The larger models follow a similar pattern and their long-run responses are very close.
 It is evident that the models that perform badly in terms of IRFs do not show a consistent pattern in the variance decomposition either.
 For the other models the contribution lies within a range of 0.1 percentage points after one year, indicating a clear pattern.
 It seems that even though small models are able to identify an unanticipated productivity shock as indicated by the high correlation coefficients between shocks, there is not enough information in the models to obtain coherent impulse response functions.